ln-komandur/linux-utils/why-not-snapd.md

 https://haydenjames.io/remove-snap-ubuntu-22-04-lts/

 https://onlinux.systems/guides/20220524_how-to-disable-and-remove-snap-on-ubuntu-2204

+## Happy Scenario
+Download and execute [Purge-snapd-install-apt-equivalents.sh](Purge-snapd-install-apt-equivalents.sh) to purge snapd completely along with all installed snaps, and install Gnome software and Firefox from apt.

+##  Alternative Scenarios
 ### List all installed snap applications.

 Remember to install them packages as needed after removing snap using deb or apt